Tripati-Lab/synthesispaper/README.md

-# synthesispaper
-Analyses for the synthesis paper
+# Analyses for the synthesis paper